 - 4.2.2.1.
-The Municipal council must set a target for debt collection based on the performance of the Municipal Manager during the last financial year. - 4.2.2.2.
+The Municipal council must set a target for debt collection based on the performance of the annual debt collection rate Municipal Manager during the last financial year. - 4.2.2.2.
 The target must be expressed as a percentage of potential income and/or the turnover rate of debtors. - 4.2.2.3.
 All monies due to the municipality must be correctly reflected in the debtors system. - 4.2.2.4.
-All funds due the Municipality must be collected timeously and banked on a daily basis. - 4.2.2.5.
+All funds due the Municipality must be collected timeously and banked on a daily basis (except for identified sites where it is not financially feasible to collect daily).
+In exceptional cases the money must be banked at least once a week.
+All exceptions must be reported to the Revenue Manager on a daily basis and the Chief Financial Officer on a monthly basis. - 4.2.2.5.
 Extensions for payment of rates and services charges must only be granted in terms of the municipality's credit control and debt collection by-law and in exceptional circumstances. - 4.2.2.6.
 Money collected by an agency on behalf of the municipality shall be paid over to the municipality and deposited into the bank account in a manner prescribed by the Municipal Manager (Daily deposit are preferable).